scottboston/scottboston/README.md

 - 👋 Hi, I’m Scott Boston, Python Data Engineer
 - 👀 I’m interested in data analysis using python
-- 🌱 I’m currently learning time series analysis
+- 🌱 I'm growing and learning all things data engineering
 - 📫 How to reach me scott.boston@yahoo.com

 🐍 + 🐼 = ❤️